cubiwan/chicote/README.md

 ## Steps

 One step is a JSON file in directory "steps" where you prepare ingredients.
 One step have three parts: vars, directories, templates
 * vars are variables creates from ingredients.
-Work similar to ingredients
+Work similar to ingredients.
-* directories indicates directories to output
+* directories indicates directories to output.
-* templates, text files in template directory
+* templates, text files in template directory. ["path template", "path output"]

 Example of step
 ```javascript